Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 # Description
 This repository is used for the course and lab materials of the DSAI3202 (Parallel and Distributed Computing) course.

-This is lab02: Fisrt Parallel Programs.
+This is lab03 part 1.